aws/aws-cdk/packages/@aws-cdk/aws-cloudwatch/README.md

 - `comparisonOperator`: the comparison operation to use, defaults to `metric >= threshold`.
 - `evaluationPeriods`: how many consecutive periods the metric has to be breaching the the threshold for the alarm to trigger.

+### A note on units

+Metrics values are emitted with units, such as `seconds` or `bytes`.
+In CloudWatch, `Alarm`s do have a `unit` attribute, but that it is not used to scale the threshold value but it is scaled to filter metric values inside the same metric, considering only the metric values emitted under the given unit.

+For example, if a metric value is emitted as `1000 bytes`, and an alarm threshold is set to `1 kilobyte` (including the unit), the alarm will *not* trigger, as the units of the values and the alarm are different.

+It is therefore recommended to set the alarm (in this case) to `1000` and leave out the unit.

+It is still possible to specify `unit` as a property when creating `Metric` objects, but for safety that property will be ignored, because it will rarely do what you want.

 ## Dashboards